Directors' Advice Guides

 The gross profit divided by total turnover times 100.

-If you have management or historic accounts run this ratio across over a number of months or years any reduction could be the failure or inability to pass on any cost increases to your customers, stock losses, identifying a fraud, an attempt to increase market share by keeping prices down thus maintaining low margins.
+If you have management or historic accounts run this ratio over a number of months or years.
+Any reduction could be the failure or inability to pass on any cost increases to your customers, stock losses, identifying a fraud, an attempt to increase market share by keeping prices down thus maintaining low margins.

 The Gross Profit Mark Up is calculated as follows:-